vinisalazar/cv/index.md

 Biologist, Programmer, Scientific Diver

 <div id="webaddress">
-<a href="viniws@gmail.com">viniws@gmail.com</a>
+<a href="mailto:viniws@gmail.com">viniws@gmail.com</a>
 | <a href="https://github.com/vinisalazar">My GitHub profile</a> | <a href="http://lattes.cnpq.br/3615050262193115"> Lattes</a>
 </div>

 ## About
-I am a biologist turned programmer focusing on the marine environment.
+Biologist turned programmer focusing on the marine environment.
 I am passionate about the oceans, computers and teaching programming to other biologists and scientists.

 If you need more info about my academic work, please visit my <a href="http://lattes.cnpq.br/">Lattes</a> page listed above (available in Portuguese only).